 1. Stop Thinking Like a Freelancer: The Evolution of a $1m Web Designer by Liam Veitch

 Freelancing is difficult.
-It’s tough to plan for growth (in client volume and revenue) when current income is too unstable to even consider anything beyond the here and now.
-This book dives deep on making freelancing more stable, beating "treading water" cycles, repelling “bad apple” clients, multiplying online exposure and follows the journey of Liam, with honest, clear advice and guidance from laptop and rented desk to $1m web agency.
+It’s tough to plan for growth (in client volume and revenue) when current income is too unstable.
+This book dives deep into making freelancing more stable, beating "treading water" cycles, repelling “bad apple” clients, multiplying online exposure and follows the journey of Liam, with honest, clear advice and guidance from a laptop and rented desk to $1m web agency.